zarf-dev/proposals/0017-chart-namespace-overrides/README.md

 ## Motivation

 Doing this allows more flexibility with certain Zarf packages where you may want to have multiples of them installed in the cluster with slightly different configurations (such as [GitLab Runners](https://github.com/defenseunicorns/uds-package-gitlab-runner)).
-Right now the release namespace of any chart has to be hardcoded into the package and will be overwritten even if the chart allows namespace overrides for some manifests within the chart.
-The current behavior is also different from what Helm does by default which may not be what users of Zarf expect (Helm allows the use of the `namespace` flag on install to set the Chart's namespace without it needing to be baked into the Chart).
+Currently, the release namespace of any chart has to be hardcoded into the package and will be used even if the chart allows namespace overrides via values for some manifests within the chart.
+The current behavior is also different from what Helm does by default which may not be what users of Zarf expect (Helm allows the use of the `namespace` flag on install to set the Chart's release namespace without it needing to be baked into the Chart).
 This is made slightly more complex in Zarf because a package often contains multiple namespaces that need to be correlated across multiple Zarf primitives (such as a Helm chart and a wait action).

 ### Goals